 We need to ask ourselves: How will our business and HR strategies adapt and take the best of what we have learned and experienced into the next chapter of the employee experience?

-Now is the time to ask ourselves if the people programs we invest our time in are designed to improve motivation and company culture beyond COVID-19, and boost productivity despite the obstacles we are currently facing.
-To continue this journey and bring our people on it with us, we need to check our bearings, recalculate the route we were on or we may even change the destination we had set earlier in the year.
-Are the goals you set in December or January still the ones that are going to get your teams performing at their best in the next few months?
+We need to ensure that the people programs we invest in are built to last, and can improve motivation and company culture both now and in the future.
+To continue this journey and bring our people along with us, we need to check our bearings, recalculate the route we were on or even change the destination we had previously set.

-At Reward Gateway, we use the Employee Engagement Quadrant to help leaders avoid losing great talent by identifying areas that need mobilizing and motivating.
+At Reward Gateway, we use the Employee Engagement Quadrant as a framework to help leaders avoid losing great talent by identifying areas that need mobilizing and motivating.

 The y-axis indicates an employee’s discretionary effort, the x-axis indicates their intent to stay at the organization.

-These employees actively challenge and undermine whatever efforts you or your leaders are making to grow, improve or make any sort of positive difference.
-Detractors like to blame others when things go wrong – they’re constantly "victims" of a bad system, poor leadership or low resources.
-They thrive on disagreement and negativity and happily spread it at any opportunity.
+These employees actively challenge efforts you or your leaders are making to grow, improve or shift strategies.
+Detractors often blame others when things go wrong – they frequently feel like victims of a bad system, poor leadership or low resources.
+They are quick to disagree with decisions and are not shy with sharing their negativity.
+They might not even realize how their concerns are being perceived.

 Generally speaking, Detractors are easy to spot because they’re vocal, but if we have teams working remotely, it may also be harder to see the seeds of doubts that Detractors plant in their behavior and their words.